 Who does your business appeal to?
 What is your target demographic?
 Building the look of your shop to appeal to that specific subset of customers is ideal.
 It lets them know what you’re about and that you’ve got what they’re after.
+So if you’re opening a bar or a bistro, then you might want to invest in stunning neon bar signs as decor.
+Similarly, if your shop sells toys, then it should have imagery that draws the attention of children or parents.
 This doesn’t act as a deterrent for prospective customers outside of that demographic – in fact it may be enough to draw them for a look around, opening up more potential business.

 This ties into the previous point.
 Drive aisles are a part of any good shop design – they are created by arranging your shop fittings in such a way as to send customers to parts of the store you want them to be in, or to aid in helping them find their way around.
 Think of a department store – they arrange lots of their best deals along either side of the store’s main aisles to attract your attention, making it easier to find what you want.

 Adding character to your store is a remarkable strategy to outshine your competitors because it can set you apart from them.
 Incorporating small yet effective elements like eye-catching neon signages, stylish aluminum store awnings, and creative product arrangements using one-of-a-kind retail store fixtures can leave a positive impression on your customers.
 For instance, arranging greeting cards in a spinner rack by color and setting up a beach-themed display of apparel on pipeline rolling racks for summer could grab the attention of your visitors.